FlashGooden/discord-audio-bot/README.md

 the participants.
 In a discord channel a bot can be in a room and they will be able to take commands from the chat thread.
 I would love to design a logic for interacting with this bot and the many sounds it can play.
 I feel like this would be a cool thing in a chat room, do you want to play some music...... just tell the discord bot.
 Do you wanna play a short sound effect when someone says something silly in your discord....... tell the discord bot.
 I want the admin of the bot to be able handle adding mp3 files or whatever sound clips they want to the bot's "Music list" or something.
+An example of a bot might be something like [Discord Geo Music](https://discordbotlist.com/bots/discord-music).

 ## What technologies are going to build this thing?